Akuli/python-tutorial/handy-stuff-strings.md

 >>>
 ```

 Python strings are **immutable**.
-That's basically a fancy way to say that
+That's just a fancy way to say that
 they cannot be changed in-place, and you need to create a new string to
 change them.
 Even `some_string += another_string` creates a new string.
 Python will treat that as `some_string = some_string + another_string`,